 The work duration will have a significant impact on the level of temporary traffic control needed.
 The longer the duration, the more extensive the work zone design and temporary traffic control setup because it will be in place for weeks or months.
-Long-term work zones often supplement standard temporary traffic control devices with temporary pavement markings, temporary barriers with impact attenuators, nighttime illumination, bypasses via temporary road realignments, and sometimes even temporary bridges.
+Long-term work zones often include Class A Construction Signs, temporary pavement markings, temporary barriers and impact attenuators, and nighttime illumination along with other temporary traffic control devices.

-Most temporary work cones are intended to be in place a few hours or a few days and typically utilize temporary signage, channelization devices, and protective vehicles but rarely involve temporary pavement markings, barriers with impact attenuators, or temporary illumination.
+Shorter duration work zones intended to be in place a few hours or a few days and typically utilize Class B construction signs, channelization devices, and protective vehicles but rarely involve temporary pavement markings, barriers with impact attenuators, or temporary illumination.

-On the other end of the spectrum, short duration or mobile closures may be using traffic control vehicles equipped with truck-mounted PCMSs with minimal channelization devices and temporary signs.
+Short duration or mobile closures may be using traffic control vehicles equipped with truck-mounted PCMSs with minimal channelization devices and temporary signs.
 This simplified traffic control setup minimizes worker traffic exposure because the time needed to set up a full complement of signs and devices could far exceed the time required to perform the work.